Open Bionics: Partnerships

+In 2026, Open Bionics collaborated with Mr Beast to surprise a young American boy named Kai with a custom Mr Beast bionic arm.

 Funding

 In January 2019, Open Bionics raised Series A funding of $5.9 million.
 The round was led by Foresight Williams Technology EIS Fund, Ananda Impact Ventures and Downing Ventures, with participation from F1's Williams Advanced Engineering Group among others.